-Charging Guidelines - Chromebooks are intended for use at school each day.
-Students will retain their original device each year while enrolled at Pemberton Township High School.
+Charging Guidelines - The devices are intended for use at school each day.

 - Charge the device fully, each night.
 A fully charged device should remain charged for up to eight hours.
-The charger should remain at home. - A loaner device will NOT be provided if the device is left at home or is not fully charged at the beginning of the school day. - Students leaving their device at home or having a drained battery will be required to complete assignments using alternative means or at a later date, as determined by the teacher. - If a device is experiencing issues charging or routinely discharges prior to the end of the school day, it is the student's responsibility to report the issue to the Technology Office for troubleshooting and/or repair, as soon as possible.
+The charger should remain at home. - A loaner device will NOT be provided if the device is left at home or is not fully charged at the beginning of the school day. - Students not having a device or having a drained battery will be required to complete assignments using alternative means or at a later date, as determined by the teacher. - If a device is experiencing issues charging or routinely discharges prior to the end of the school day, it is the student's responsibility to report the issue to the classroom teacher for troubleshooting and/or repair, as soon as possible.